hdShang/arxiv-daily/docs/cs-CV/2025-06-05/papers/250605563v1-voxelsplat-dynamic-gaussian-splatting-as-an-effective-loss-for-occup.md

 ---
 layout: default
-title: VoxelSplat: Dynamic Gaussian Splatting as an Effective Loss for Occupancy and Flow Prediction
+title: "VoxelSplat: Dynamic Gaussian Splatting as an Effective Loss for Occupancy and Flow Prediction"
 ---

 # VoxelSplat: Dynamic Gaussian Splatting as an Effective Loss for Occupancy and Flow Prediction